andrejrakic/rabbithole-monorepo/week02/03_ownerOfNfts/README.md

 Credits: https://twitter.com/Web3Coach/status/1418185061942370304

 Why searching like this is way faster than going through all of the transactions?
-It is because of the something called the Bloom filter.
+It is because of something called the Bloom filter.

 Bloom filter is a space-efficient **probabilistic** data structure that is used to test whether an element is a member of a set.
 It is an optimization technique to avoid expensive database queries for content that is definitely not in the DB.